How to increase hemoglobin levels is a common question among medical travelers, especially those having plastic or weight loss surgery.

 A vitamin B by nature, the body uses folic acid to produce heme, a component of hemoglobin that helps to carry oxygen.

 Insufficient folate inhibits the blood cells to mature.
 Folate-Deficiency anemia and low hemoglobin levels are highly probable if your diet does not contain good sources of folate.

 Spinach, black-eyed peas, kidney beans, and avocados are one of the best sources of folic acid.

 A supplement may help you get to the levels you are expecting.
 Now, take into consideration that too much iron can cause hemochromatosis, a condition that can cause nausea, vomiting, and constipation, thus also leading to liver diseases such as cirrhosis.

-The National Institutes of Health’s Office of Dietary Supplements recommends up to 8 mg of iron per day for men, while women may get up to 18 mg per day.
-If you’re pregnant, you should aim for up to 27 mg a day, according to the source.
+The National Institutes of Health Office of Dietary Supplements recommends up to 11mg of iron per day for men, while women may go for 18 mg per day.
+If you’re pregnant, you should aim for up to 27 mg a day, according to the same source.